sho-87/cognitive-battery/README.md

 - Improved integration with pygame
 - SART timing has been fine tuned to better match the original publication
 - Added the Sternberg Task
+- Short version of the ANT has been removed

 **Bug Fixes**
 - Up/Down buttons now correctly disable if random order is selected